ThatsRightImKiryu/DevOps-practice/README.md

 Also have a strong confidence in TCP/IP network model through all of the levels learning with Cisco Packet Tracer troubleshooting.

 > [!IMPORTANT]
-> Studing Yandex Cloud and DevOps techniques on my own.
+> Studing DevOps techniques on my own.

 #